MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P5-Gameplay/content.md

 ```
 >
 ```
-/* Check character side against sushi piece side (this is our death collision check)*/ if character.side == firstPiece.side {
+/* Check character side against sushi piece side (this is the death collision check)*/ if character.side == firstPiece.side {
 >
    /* Drop all the sushi pieces down a place (visually) */